 Greetings From The Program Director

-On behalf of the faculty of the Department of Surgery at Stanford. we deeply appreciate your interest in our General Surgery Training Program.
+On behalf of the faculty of the Department of Surgery at Stanford.
+Thank you for your interest in our General Surgery Training Program.

 The Surgery Training Program is divided into two parts.
-The first part, the Core General Surgery Residency, is a two year program providing a core body of knowledge, not only for the General Surgery residents, but also for those going on to train in surgical subspecialties such as orthopedics, neurosurgery, otolaryngology and plastic surgery as well as other specialties such as anesthesia or interventional radiology.
-The program is driven by a core curriculum, which determines not only the subject matter of the core course, but also the clinical rotations.
-It provides a broad-based and well-balanced foundation in surgery.
+The first two years, provide core training in surgical knowledge, care, and technical skills not only for the General Surgery residents, but also for those going on to train in surgical subspecialties such as orthopedics, otolaryngology and plastic surgery as well as other specialties such as anesthesia or interventional radiology.

-The second part, the Senior General Surgery Residency, is a three year program of intense, in-depth experience in General Surgery, including Trauma/Surgical Critical Care, Surgical Oncology, Endocrine Surgery and Advanced Minimally Invasive Surgery, including Bariatric Surgery, Vascular Surgery, Transplantation Surgery, Colorectal Surgery, and Pediatric Surgery.
-At the completion of the chief resident year, residents have performed more than 1,000 operations and are well qualified to join an academic faculty in Surgery, enter the practice of General Surgery, or enter a fellowship.
+The three years of senior general surgery residency training includes intense experiences in General Surgery, Trauma/Surgical Critical Care, Surgical Oncology, Endocrine Surgery, Advanced Minimally Invasive Surgery, Bariatric Surgery, Vascular Surgery, Transplantation, Colorectal Surgery, and Pediatric Surgery.
+At the completion of the chief resident year, residents have performed well more than 1,000 operations and are well qualified to join an academic faculty in Surgery, enter the practice of General Surgery, or enter a fellowship.

-On behalf of the entire faculty we appreciate your interest in Stanford and we look forward to meeting you in the not-too-distant future.
+On behalf of the entire faculty we appreciate your interest in Stanford and look forward to meeting you.